+He laughed again, pleased with the Gump reference.
+I smiled, whether he knew it or not his story hit me in the gut like a lump of lead.
 My life had gone as expected, but had I chosen to live?
-Sure, this guy was hard and worn but he had done more than survive, he’d experience life and climbed out of every pit that he’d landed in.
-Jody had experienced things that yuppy stooges like me couldn’t fathom.
-My life revolved around looking away, pretending people like him didn’t exist, or worse yet, being offended that they did.
-My life didn’t seem to make sense anymore and Jody’s did.
+Sure, this guy was hard and worn but he’d done more than survive, he’d experience life and climbed out of every pit that he’d landed in.
+Jody experienced things yuppy stooges like me couldn’t fathom.
+My life revolved around looking away, pretending people like him didn’t exist, or worse yet, being disgusted they did.
+Suddenly my life didn’t seem to make sense anymore where Jody’s did.

-“Mr. Foot,” I stood up, extending him my hand.
+“Mr. Foot.”
+I stood up, extending him my hand.
 “I think you’ve just set me free.”

 He laughed his raucous laugh and swatted my hand away.
 “No problem, man.
 It’s probably just the weed.”